-The dates of this year’s Peasmarsh Chamber Music Festival are:
+The dates of the 2018 Peasmarsh Chamber Music Festival are:

 Peasmarsh Chamber Music Festival aims to bring world-class musicians of international standing to rural East Sussex so that audiences from nearby and afar can enjoy chamber music in greater intimacy.
 With nine concerts over four days, an emerging ensemble Residency and an Education Programme with local school children, it is a significant event in the regional cultural calendar.

 Co-directed by Anthony Marwood and Richard Lester, Peasmarsh Chamber Music Festival has emerged from the acclaimed Florestan Festival, directed for fourteen years by the retired, award-winning Florestan Trio.

 For all press enquiries please contact the Festival Manager.

 Nicole Farhi in Desert Island Discs on 10 July 2016 referring to Tchaikovsky Piano Trio in A minor, performed by Anthony Marwood, Jakob Koranyi and Aleksandar Madžar at Peasmarsh Chamber Music Festival June 2015

 ‘Last year I went to the Peasmarsh Festival and I heard Anthony Marwood playing the violin and playing that piece.
 I was totally transported by that piece of music and I will always remember and I think he will as well is when he finished at the interval I saw him in the garden; I rushed to him, embraced him and thanked him for my discovery of this incredible piece of music.’

 David Hare in The Observer about the 2015 Peasmarsh Chamber Music Festival: